sonicle-webtop/docs/other.rst

 * | [all] - To support devices without context menu access (e.g. iOS) all the essential actions are available on the service mini-toolbar

-* | [all] - Optimized grid columns without sate savings to allow reset on login
+* | [all] - Optimized grid columns without state savings to allow reset on login

 * | [mail] - Mail preview always at the bottom with optimized sizes for grid and preview areas